shayff/Facebook-Application/README.md

 # Facebook Application

-The project is a WinForm app that allows you to connect to your Facebook profile and offers additional features such as: event calendar, matching to facebook friends by common areas and more.
+The project is a WinForm app that allows you to connect to your Facebook profile and then offers additional features such as: event calendar, matching to facebook friends by common interests and more.
 The app uses Facebook Graph API to receive data from Facebook servers.

 The main goal of the project is to practice the use of design patterns.